gskelly/eeg/README.md

 7. Click the "Play" icon to begin recording.

 For more info, check Dr. Ou Bai's documentation for BCI2VR, included with the toolbox.

+Questions may be directed toward Graham Kelly, preferably at kellygs@vcu.edu, or at graham.smith.kelly@gmail.com as a backup.
+Dr. Bai may be reached at obai@vcu.edu.